muizabbas/Layoffs_Project_SQL/README.md

 # Layoffs_Project
-In this project, I cleaned and explored layoffs data using SQL Server to ensure data quality and uncover key trends.
+In this project, I cleaned and explored layoffs data using SQL Server, ensuring data quality and performing exploratory analysis to uncover key insights.